Why draw flowers with charcoal when granite pencils work well enough?

 Today, two excellent papers for charcoal are Strathmore and Canson.
 They both have great teeth amount, are durable, and aren’t acidic.

-Furthermore, Canson XL Series Watercolor Charcoal Drawing Paper is long-lasting and reasonable priced, and it offers you a chance to erase and blend charcoal seamlessly.
+Furthermore, Canson XL Series Watercolor Charcoal Drawing Paper is long-lasting and reasonably priced, and it offers you a chance to erase and blend charcoal seamlessly.

 If you’re first making sketches to learn how to make a charcoal flower, you should use cheap paper instead of wasting expensive paper.